 - Item 80 code 651 EE is not present or is present with a date that is earlier than the month and year provided by the employer.

-The list provides the case name and address, case I.D. number, caseload number, client name, SSN, employer name, employer address, FEIN, date of hire, if available, and the mail date of the central notice.
+The lists provide the case name and address, case I.D. number, caseload number, client name, SSN, employer name, employer address, FEIN, date of hire, if available, and the mail date of the central notice.
 The central notice is sent only to active clients.

 Central Notice Sent

-For active clients appearing on the list, the system sends Instructions to Client - New Hire (Form 1721A).
+For active clients appearing on the lists, the system sends Instructions to Client - New Hire (Form 1721A).
 The notice tells clients to contact their caseworker to report their new job.

-Review the cases on the list the same day you receive the list.
+Review the cases on the lists the same day you receive the lists.
 Prompt action on cases can help prevent payment errors even when clients do not report the change.

 - If the information received confirms what the client has already reported, make sure proper case action is taken immediately.
 If case action has already been taken, no further action is necessary.